rhowsane/arm_master/docs/gazebo_problems.rst

             <surface_radius>0.1</surface_radius>

-While we extremely optimistic with the values we set for the torsional friction - after this change, the gripper was able to consistent pick up the brick.
+While extremely optimistic with the values we set for the torsional friction - after this change, the gripper was able to consistently pick up the brick.
-While these changes didn't necessary reflect reality, we felt validated as we knew in practice, the brick would not fall out of the gripper.
+These changes didn't necessary reflect reality, but we felt validated as we knew in practice the brick would not fall out of the gripper.
 This belief was eventually confirmed when we ran our simulated robot on the real Franka Panda.

-Issues with publishing, so we needed to add namespaces.